vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 V

 unparalleled Vidvāns of the age; and they used to discuss philosophical questions very often, with a view to try their own skill in argument.
 Both were admirers of Vedanta-"carya, whose works they commented largely.
-Appaya-Dik- shita, as is well-known to all Sarhskṛt scholars, was a staunch devotee of Šiva, in spite of his having devoted his time to writing commentaries on the Višishţâ-"dvaitic works of Vedanta-"carya, and he wanted to construe the term Nārāyaṇa as applicable to his favourite deity Šiva.
+Appaya-Dik- shita, as is well-known to all Sarhskṛt scholars, was a staunch devotee of Śiva, in spite of his having devoted his time to writing commentaries on the Viśishţâ-"dvaitic works of Vedanta-"carya, and he wanted to construe the term Nārāyaṇa as applicable to his favourite deity Śiva.
 Maha- "cārya, seeing that his friend attempted a point (for argument) that could not at all be maintain- ed on grammatical basis (at most) waited for an opportunity to test the truth of his friend's conviction on the point in question.
 Once when they were both getting up the Alagar-malai about eight miles from Madura, (on which the temple of Sundara-bāhu or Alagar is situate, and where

 * Cp, the verse which is alleged to have been uttered by him in a meeting of Pandits at Käñcipura:

-Makesvare va jagatām adhišvare Janardane va jagad-antar-atmani Na vastu-bheda-pratipattir asta me Tatha-'pi bhaktis Tarun-endu-sekhare.
+Makesvare va jagatām adhiśvare Janardane va jagad-antar-atmani Na vastu-bheda-pratipattir asta me Tatha-'pi bhaktis Tarun-endu-sekhare.

-The gist of the verse is that he saw no distinction between Šiva and Vishnu, yet he had a penchant for Šiva.
+The gist of the verse is that he saw no distinction between Śiva and Vishnu, yet he had a penchant for Śiva.
 See foot-note 238, page 116.
 [A. G.]vi

-YATINDRA-MATA-DĪPIKĀ

 the famous Nupura-ganga rill runs), Maha- "carya took advantage of a position when he could extract the truth of his friend's conviction on the disputed point from his own mouth.
 Among the initial steps leading to the temple of Sundara-bahu, the eighteenth step from the bottom is regarded as presided over by a bhuta (spirit) named in Tamil Karappan; and the belief was that whoever speaks untruth (or proves false) while on this step, would suffer instantaneous death.
 (It is for this reason that the temple-keys used to be left, during nights, on this step, without any fear of thieves touch- ing them).
-(Here) Mahâ-"carya took hold of his friend's hand and making him stand there, questioned him thus:-"Tell me, my dear friend! are you really convinced that the term Nārāyaṇa can be construed as a name of Šiva?
+(Here) Mahâ-"carya took hold of his friend's hand and making him stand there, questioned him thus:-"Tell me, my dear friend! are you really convinced that the term Nārāyaṇa can be construed as a name of Śiva?
 I ask you now because you cannot speak untruth here, for the sake of argument!"
 Then Appaya- Dikshita is said to have spoken out his own conviction to this effect: The letter N (") in the term Narayana is in the way of such con- struction.
 This is my conviction."*"

 * Appaya-Dikshita accedes to this confession, be- yond grammatical reasons merely, in his com- mentary on verse 35 of Ananda-lakari [Pp. 64-65.]